 Most people with sinusitis do not require aggressive treatment.
 Home remedies such as nasal salt water (saline) washes and drinking plenty of fluids can be very helpful.
 Medications may be given if necessary.
 Ask your health care provider before taking an antihistamine (like Benadryl, Claritin, or Zyrtec) which may or may not be helpful for sinusitis.
 Specific treatment approaches depend on whether sinusitis is acute or chronic, and whether it is caused by a virus or bacteria.

-Treatment of Acute Bacterial Sinusitis: Bacterial sinusitis accounts for only 2 to 10% of acute sinusitis cases.
+Only 10% cases of sinusitis in adults and 30% to 50% cases of sinusitis in children are acute bacterial sinusitis.
 Antibiotics can treat bacterial infection, but not all cases of acute bacterial sinusitis require antibiotic treatment.
 Guidelines for treatment of acute bacterial sinusitis recommend:

 Emergency care is required if infection spreads beyond the nasal sinuses into the bone, brain, or other parts of the skull.
 High-dose antibiotics are administered intravenously, and emergency surgery is almost always necessary in such cases.

 Home remedies that open and hydrate the sinuses are often the only treatment necessary for mild sinusitis that is not accompanied by signs of acute infection.

 Drinking plenty of fluids and getting lots of rest is still the best advice for easing mild symptoms: